 I have thought about doing something like this again, and if they had a larger badge, maybe 150,000, I would go out and try and get that.
 I still had plenty of time in the day to keep going.
 I managed to get the badge not long after 3pm, although I did start at midnight.

 There’s still a part of me that wants to do a 24 hour walking challenge.
 Midnight to midnight, with virtually no stopping.
 If I had the backing of a charity it might be something I’d consider doing.
 At least that way I can feel that it’s actually for something.
-But I am going to look for my next charity challenge for 2018.
-Just watch this space to find out what I pick.
+But I am going to do a 100KM walk – which is roughly 62 miles – in aid of Action for Children.
+So that should be fun.
+As for Fitbit, since they only have this badge, I can’t really do much else.
+They do have the lifetime badges, but I’ll gain them as they come.
+You can’t really go out and push for 10,000 miles or something silly like that.